 How do you feel when you wake up for work every morning?
 Good or simply miserable beyond expression?

-If the latter is the case, it’s probably about time to quit your job.
+If the latter is the case, it’s probably about time to draft that letter of resignation and quit your job.

 Still, making such weighty decisions isn’t always easy.
 There’s a whole list of things to consider, including most people’s innate resistance to change.

 In addition to that, you might worry about money, have self-esteem issues, or simply not know what you really want.

 For this reason, a bit of introspection is in order.
 If you’re unsure whether your frustrations are only momentary or whether you should quit your job, keep reading.

 We’ve put together some hard-earned truths to help you move on.

 1. You’re no longer learning new things